jachymslapak/agent/README.md

-# hello!
-> Thanks for visiting agent GitLab page!
-> Hello to all my friends! (only them are propably seeing this)

-# what is agent?
+# what is it?
-Agent is client for downloading enzete games.
+Agent is app which downloads enzete games and installs them to your computer.
+Works on Mac, Linux, Windows.

+You can download binaries here: https://agent.enzete.com/

 # technical stuff:
 Agent uses Tauri framework.
 It downloads enzete games from web server.